Opioid Addiction Treatment

 - Safety measures: Medical professionals will check your vital signs, including blood pressure, heart rate, and breathing to ensure you are safe.
 Emergency medical intervention may be necessary if complications arise.

 - Transition to treatment: Opioid detox is not a standalone treatment for addiction but a crucial first step.
 After detox you’ll be encouraged to continue addiction treatment, which may include outpatient or residential programs, counseling, therapy, and support groups.

 How Long Does Recovery from Opioid Abuse Take?

 How long withdrawal symptoms last depends on the type of opioid you’re addicted to.
 For prescription opioids, the last symptoms fade in 5 to 10 days.
 For heroin, they generally fade after a week.
 However, some symptoms may linger for months.

-Recovery is different than withdrawal, though.
+Recovery is different than withdrawal.
 Recovery means learning to stay sober, and it’s a lifelong process.
-Staying sober from opioids in the face of new life challenges and temptations can be more difficult than detoxing was.
-That’s why it’s important to attend alumni meetings, 12-step programs, or another support programs on an ongoing basis.
+Staying sober and avoiding relapse in the face of new life challenges and temptations can be more difficult than detoxing was.
+That’s why after you’ve finished professional treatment for opioid addiction, it’s important to continue going to alumni meetings, 12-step programs, or other support programs.

 We have two programs available to support treatment program alumni:

 - Sober living and recovery homes: These independent living residences are designed especially for our alumni.
 They provide sober, structured, and supportive environments to help you readjust to life in the community.
 You can live in a sober living residence during outpatient opioid treatment.